-- (a) Two methods that MTG plc could pursue to achieve potential resolution to their claim are mediation and litigation.
-Mediation would be a good next step as it is something insurers use frequently and it results in a fairly swift resolution.
+- (a) Two methods that MTG plc could pursue to achieve potential resolution to its claim are mediation and litigation.
+Mediation would be a good next step as it is something insurers use frequently, and it can result in a reasonably swift resolution.
 An alternative method to resolve the dispute would be litigation, which is likely to be the preferred option only if mediation fails.
-Litigation is useful when the claim is significant as it will be legally binding. - (b) Mediation has the advantage of being private and cost-effective so no external party will know the outcome or that mediation has taken place.
-This is good when the insurer does not wish to set a precedent on a particular claim.
+Litigation is useful when the claim is significant as it will be legally binding. - (b) Mediation has the advantage of being private and cost-effective, so no external party will know the outcome or that mediation has taken place.
+This would allow the insurer commercial flexibility as it would not set a legal precedent for other claims.